Looking for help with your list?

 - Likes (Instagram only)

-Number of times your Instagram post received a “like”
+The number of times your Instagram post received a “like”.

 - Saves (Instagram only)

 The number of times your Instagram post was saved.